 If you ever have the opportunity to purchase a lab-grown purple diamond, we would recommend doing so.
 They might not be rare or valuable in resale or auction terms, but they’re very hard to find.

-Most people who own purple gemstones own purple sapphires or amethyst rings, but very few people are able to own a mined purple diamond – or find a lab-grown purple diamond, either.
-Purple lab-grown diamonds, despite them being much more affordable, are as rare as mined purple diamonds.
+Most people who own purple gemstones own purple sapphires or amethyst rings, but very few people can own a mined purple diamond – or find a lab-grown purple diamond, either.
+Purple lab diamonds, despite being much more affordable, are as rare as mined purple diamonds.

-It’s a unique stone with incredible purplish-pink hues that are hard to find in another gemstone, worthy of adding as part of your jewelry collection or lab-grown diamond engagement ring.
+It’s a unique stone with incredible purplish-pink hues that are hard to find in other gemstones, making it a worthy addition to your jewelry collection or a lab-grown diamond engagement ring.

 And for carrying lab-grown purple diamonds!
 You can shop with confidence at James Allen, knowing that you’ll end up with the perfect purple lab-created diamonds at the best possible price.